shivenigma/blog-backup/cky5xsbla069cees1ag0b7ikc.md

 This is not a prediction of what will get big in 2022 (though some of these might).
 This is a personal upskilling plan.
 These are the technologies I'm going to explore in this year apart from what I do at work.
 I don't think I can master all of these in 2022.
 I'm learning in slow burn, this is defining my area of focus.

+> Note: Thoughts expressed here are personal.
+I'm not representing my employer or anyone else.

  ### Stuff I'm going to learn
 #### Rust
 I'm learning Rust from 2020 but barely scratched the surface.
 Rust has a steep learning curve and not having prior low-level knowledge makes it harder.
 I wrote my [first impression](https://vikky.dev/rust-learning-quest-1) and implemented [array data structure with Rust](https://vikky.dev/learning-cs-arrays).
 After that, I'm stuck on implementing Linkedlist because it is far beyond my current Rust knowledge.